geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 Great.
 OK.
 So let's rangeify.
 And with that, we can move on to other boundaries.

 ##### **Geohot** [[00:26:52](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1612)]
 There's a bunch available if people are interested. $800 if someone can figure out how to make Winograd a generic rewrite world.
-Should be doable. $300 for the metal compiler actually going in the Beam process.
+Should be doable. $300 for the metal compiler actually going in the BEAM process.
 I think UVM's got that locked, and he's going to get it for free once the next version of Mac OS

 ##### **Chenyu** [[00:27:21](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1641)]
 comes out, just for updating the API.
 If somebody can get GPT-OSS to run fast.